resiprocate/resiprocate/README.txt

 Turn TCP Relay                         no           no
-Asyncronous Client APIs                yes          yes Channel Binding                        yes          yes Don't Fragment Attribute               no           no
+Asyncronous Client APIs                yes          yes Channel Binding                        yes          yes Don't Fragment Attribute               no           no      Server will reject requests asking for DF option

 General TODO